 At the close of their third month of involvement, 90% of volunteers will say that it is very or extremely likely they would recommend volunteering with our organization to friends and family.

-When planning for the year, most volunteer programs will do fine with no more than five to seven big goals.
+When creating your goal-setting strategy for the year, most volunteer programs will do fine with no more than five to seven big goals.
 Again, keeping things simple will help you generate energy and enthusiasm.
 The fastest way to lose momentum is to overwhelm your team with an exhaustive laundry list.

 So, choose carefully what you plan to achieve in partnership with your volunteer team.
-Many of your goals will likely coincide with the goals of the departments where volunteers service, so check with them to see where you overlap and coordinate.
+Many of your goals will likely coincide with the goals of the departments where volunteers serve, so coordinate with them to see where you overlap.

 Also, check what your grants require.
 No one wants to scramble around when grant reporting time comes around.
 There will, no doubt, be a few practical goals you’ll need to include in your plan.

-But, don’t forget to also consider whether there is a program development or improvement goal or two you might want to include in the mix.
+Don’t forget to also consider whether there is a program development or improvement goal you might include in the mix.
 If you don’t work both IN your program and ON your program, your engagement strategy is likely to stagnate.